Undergraduate Students

 Students with multiple commitments who would normally consider course credit (i.e. 3-6 hrs/week) but do not wish to enroll in credit.
 Note this is for students who do not need the course credit (they have enough credits with their current enrollment), not that they do not have time for course credit.
 The time commitment, benefits and responsibilities are the same.

 Students who wish to do their senior/honors thesis in the lab.
 Please inquire with specific information and we will meet to see if you are eligible for funding and/or with your advisor to determine if this is a volunteer or course credit option.
+Note: a senior project/thesis is a large undertaking, most students will build upon prior experiences (see above and the right) to see if this work is right for them before signing up for a thesis project.

 Students in internships will have the same benefits and responsibilities as those taking course credit (see below).